 work with linear regression models using calculators and/or spreadsheets

 use the techniques and tools learned in this course to represent quantitative data encountered in other courses or found in public databases

 PPL 30+ or MCLG 40+ or SAT I MSS 530+ or ACT MATH 21+ .
 Test scores expire after 1 year.
 Some students may need to take Math 100 first.

 The SPECIFIC Course Policy for your Math 107 section should be made available to you by your instructor.

 (refer to your instructor's specific section policies if you are registered for the class)

 COMMON FINAL EXAM

-A common comprehensive final exam is given in all sections of Math 107 on Thursday, May 14th from 1:00pm - 3:00pm.
+A common comprehensive final exam will be given for all sections of Math 107 on Friday, December 11th from 3:30pm - 5:30pm.

 See instructor or syllabus for more details regarding your final exam.